 As well as the safety issues, you’re likely to get pulled over sharpish if something isn’t working.
-If you do get pulled by the police you may just get a verbal warning, but you could also get:
+If you do get pulled over by the police you may just get a verbal warning, but you could also get:

 - a fixed penalty notice - a £60 fine and three points on your licence

-- your car taken off the road immediately
+- your car taken off the road immediately.

-And falling foul of the law isn't the only thing to worry about if you've a dodgy brake light, it can also be extremely dangerous - if one or both brake lights aren't working, the cars behind won't be able to tell when you're slowing down, especially if you brake suddenly.
+And falling foul of the law isn't the only thing to worry about if you've got a dodgy brake light, it can also be extremely dangerous - if one or both brake lights aren't working, the cars behind won't be able to tell when you're slowing down, especially if you brake suddenly.

 So check your brake lights at least once a week by getting someone to stand behind your car while you apply the brakes, and replace any faulty bulbs straight away.

 You should also check your indicator lights at the same time and replace any that are faulty, speaking of which...

 Hazard warning lights should only be used when your vehicle is stationary (perhaps due to breakdown) to warn that it is temporarily obstructing traffic or is in a hazardous or dangerous location.
 They should never be used as an excuse for dangerous or illegal parking.